 The UK Government has said that it will guarantee funding for EU programmes which business successfully applied for prior to exit day.
 Companies which have secured funding through horizon 2020 should register with the UK Government’s underwriting programme here, while business which has secured funding or wishes to apply for further funding after a no deal exit should review UK Government advice on applying for EU funding programmes here.

-Disruption at the borders with the EU and chemical goods: If the UK leaves the EU without a deal on 31 October there is likely to be significant disruption at the border.
+Disruption at the borders with the EU and chemical goods: If the UK leaves the EU without a deal there is likely to be significant disruption at the border.
 Beyond the implications of customs checks and the imposition of tariffs the UK Government has said that it will prioritise vital supplies such as food and medicines if there is disruption at the border.
 Companies which rely on timely imports and exports of goods, such as for repairs and maintenance and where materials are supplied from the EU should examine their supply chains to identify where delays may occur if there are significant disruptions.

 There will also significant changes relating to regulated goods such as chemicals imported and exported into the EU where business will have to take specific extra steps when the UK losses access to the REACH chemicals database as a result leaving the EU.